exteraGram

 These hooks allow you to inspect or modify outgoing requests and incoming responses.

-from base_plugin import HookResult, HookStrategy
+from base_plugin import BasePlugin, HookResult, HookStrategy

 from typing import Any